The Ultimate Guide to Yarn Weights: How to Choose the Right Yarn for Your Project

 1. Match gauge first.
 Swatch and measure stitches per 4".

 2. Match yardage second.
-Skeins vary wildly.
 Count yards/meters, not balls.

 3. Match fiber behavior third.
-Wool bounces; cotton drapes; alpaca can “grow”; silk adds slip and shine.
+Wool bounces; cotton drapes; alpaca may “grow”; silk adds slip.

 Substitution reality check

-Moving up or down a whole weight (DK → worsted, worsted → bulky) can change fabric thickness and sizing.
-You can still do it — but you’ll often need pattern math, different needles/hooks, or a different finished size.
+Moving up or down a whole weight (DK → worsted, worsted → bulky) changes thickness and sizing.
+You can still do it—just expect needle/hook changes or pattern math.

 Best yarn weights for baby knitting & crochet projects

-For baby makes, most crafters prefer lighter weights that create soft, flexible fabric: fingering (1), sport (2), and DK (3).
-The other big factor is fiber: many parents want easy care and gentle feel, so washable natural fibers (and thoughtful blends) are popular.
+For baby makes, lighter weights are popular: fingering (1), sport (2), and DK (3).
+Also consider fiber: many parents prefer easy care and gentle feel.

 Handmade baby striped hat knit in soft yarn, sized for an infant